Australian Standards Explained AS 5039-2023: Security Screen Doors and Security Window Grilles

 Australian Standards 5039 is made up of the following 6 tests to assess the strength and structural integrity of security screen doors and security window screens.

-• The Knife Sheer Test
+• The Knife Shear Test

 • The Impact Test